Parakeet

 Because of their intelligence, training a parakeet is not much of a difficult task.
 Here are a few tips to keep in mind when you are training your bird:

-- Use positive reinforcement whenever possible; a bird treat for a job well done is a great idea.
+- Use positive reinforcement whenever possible; a bird treat for a well-done job is a great idea.
 Inversely, negative reinforcement like shouting or beating the parakeet when it fails to pick up on something you just taught is a strict no-no.

 Video: Parakeet training

-Sounds and call
+Sounds and Call

-The ability of parakeets to talk may vary between species, and even between individuals of the same species.
+The ability of parakeets to talk may vary between species and even between individuals of the same species.
 Male budgies usually learn to mimic very well, but that is usually not the case with female budgerigars.

 How to Teach a Parakeet to Talk